binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 Test the following:

 * Will a target click on a link in an email sent to them?
-The email may have a spoofed from address and contain information specifically targeted and attractive to the target.
+The email may have a spoofed from address and contain information specifically targeted and attractive to the target
 * Will a target visit a website based on a link passed to them and enter either personal or business related information?
 * Will a target insert unknown USB media and open files found on the device?